Last Updated on 13 September 2024 by Cycloscope

 New features include an updated user interface, downloadable global cycle maps, a barometric altimeter, Garmin ClimbPro, and expanded sensor support (including power meters and inReach satellite).
 The eBike features have also been expanded.

-Notable differences from the higher-end Edge 1040 include a lower price of $299, a smaller display, lack of Strava Live Segment support, limited activity profiles, and no structured workout support.
+Notable differences from the higher-end Edge 1040 include a lower price of $299, a smaller display, a lack of Strava Live Segment support, limited activity profiles, and no structured workout support.

 Both models maintain color touchscreens, with the Explore 2’s 3-inch screen having a resolution of 240x400px.
-Despite lacking some high-end features, the Edge Explore 2 offers a balance of navigation capabilities and essential data for cyclists who seek dependable guidance and larger screen real estate, making it a versatile choice for a wider range of riders.
+Despite lacking some high-end features, the Edge Explore 2 offers a balance of navigation capabilities and essential data for cyclists who seek dependable guidance and larger-screen real estate, making it a versatile choice for a wider range of riders.

 It does feature an accelerometer for Incident Detection and supports e-bike monitoring.